KounianhuaDu/MCP_Calling/README.md

 - [Art](https://art.openpipe.ai/getting-started/about)
     - Support mixed calling of mcp servers and tools, by transforming mcp calling into openai function calling format.
 - [Verl](https://github.com/volcengine/verl)

+## Fast Evaluation
+We offer the revised version for convenient testing that supports local model evaluation, using vllm and requests to replace the openai wrapper.
+- For LiveMCP, see Readme4LiveMCP.md.